 eHealth at WHO

-WHA Resolutions on eHealth
+Resolutions on eHealth

 The 66th World Health Assembly recognized the need for health data standardization as part of eHealth systems and services, and the importance of proper governance and operation of health-related global top-level Internet domain names, including “.health”.